 Aishwarya Rai Bachchan's Manager Undergoes Skin Grafting Post Diwali Mishap

 This year, Amitabh Bachchan's Diwali bash at Jalsa hit the headlines after Aishwarya Rai's manager Archana Sadanand sustained burn injuries after a mishap at the party.
-The lady sustained 15 % burns when her lehenga accidentally caught fire at the bash.
+The lady sustained 15 per cent burns when her lehenga accidentally caught fire at the bash.
 A major accident was averted after Shah Rukh Khan and Aishwarya Rai Bachchan came to her rescue.

 A Mid-Day report quoted a source as saying, "The patient has undergone skin grafting of the right lower limb (leg).
 Skin from the left leg was used for grafting yesterday [Friday].
 The burn in the upper limb area is of first degree for which conservative treatment is being given.
 Archana is currently stable and will need to stay at the hospital for over a week."